This post may contain affiliate links. Read the full disclosure here.

 Method:

-Coco come in tiny bricks that make you fell like you’ve wasted your money.
+Coco coir comes in tiny bricks that make you feel like you’ve wasted your money.
 Put the brick in a box.
 I use an old cat litter box because that’s what I have.
 You will probably need a bigger receptacle than you realise.

 Add water to the coir slowly.
 You want it to swell up but not be sodden.
 You can squeeze the excess out but it’s a ballache.

-Add the other ingredients and mix then all together.
+Add the other ingredients and mix them all together.
 Done!

 It’s fairly easy to tell when your house plants need repotting, which is great news if you don’t want to repot – buy plants that show no signs of needing repotting.